 Have you been waking up in the morning experiencing very intense stabbing pain in the arch area of your foot?
 Do you not stretch often when you wake up in the morning?
 If you answered “yes” to both of these questions then you might be experiencing plantar fasciitis.
 Plantar fasciitis is a very common foot injury that people endure that usually hurts them in the morning but then proceeds to stretch out and loosen as you walk around more throughout the day.
 Even though it is not a very serious injury it is something that should be looked at and diagnosed by a doctor.
-If you are looking for a Podiatrist in Brentwood that accepts Medicaid, you should contact Charles Evans Center to schedule an appointment.
+If you are looking for a Podiatrist in Brentwood that accepts Medicaid, you should contact CEC Health Center to schedule an appointment.

 What is Plantar Fasciitis?

 Plantar Fasciitis is a common injury that is located around the heel bone.
 It is the inflammation of the plantar fascia tendon, which is a thick band of connective tissue that runs along the bottom of the foot to connect the toes to the heel.
 This then creates a stabbing pain in the heel area that usually hurts a lot more in the morning, then the pain starts to decrease as you move more throughout the day.
 Even though there is no definite cause for plantar fasciitis there are some factors that might put you more at risk to it.